cryptocoinjs/secp256k1-node/README.md

   -1: invalid public key
   -2: invalid signature

-recoverCompact(msg, sig, compressed, recid, cb)
+secp256k1.recoverCompact(msg, sig, compressed, recid, cb)
 -----------------------------
 Recover an ECDSA public key from a compact signature.
 In the process also verifing it.